Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     ApplicationRunningContext appRunningContext = new ApplicationRunningContext(Your App ID);
     ```

-2. Operate on the context:
+2. Operate on the application context:
     -   Get the application ID, package ID, and process ID from the context:

         ```